 I met the girl who uses your locker now.
-I forgot it was yours for just a split second, until I saw the dot in the top left hand corner of the door, where you marked it with sharpie to remember that it was yours after you kept walking up and down that hallway looking for the locker you forgot about.
+I forgot it was yours for a split second, until I saw the dot on the top left hand corner of the door, where you marked it with Sharpie to help you find it after you kept walking up and down that hallway looking for the right one.
 It happens, forgetfulness.
 She looked kinder than you ever were.

-Your locker is neat now, with textbooks stacked in color order that will see the light of day and leave that blue coffin instead of yours being pushed to the back everyday, refusing to do well in class not because you weren’t smart, but because you didn’t want to try.
-You didn’t want to try with me, with us either, did you?
-You were just full of not trying.
-Not trying to make me even half as happy as I know I made you, not trying to help me when I needed someone, anyone, not trying to like my family, my friends, my interests, my passions.
-I don’t care that you didn’t care, I care that you didn’t even try to care.
+Your locker is neat now, with textbooks stacked in color order that will see the light of day and leave that blue coffin – unlike yours that were pushed to the back.
+You refused to do well in class not because you weren’t smart, but because you didn’t want to try.
+You didn’t want to try with me, with us, either, did you?
+You were full of not trying.
+Not trying to make me even half as happy as I know I made you.
+Not trying to help me when I needed someone, anyone.
+Not trying to like my family, my friends, my interests, my passions.
+I don’t care that you didn’t care.
+I care that you didn’t even try to care.

-And you know what?
-Maybe a small part of me is happy you’re not here anymore.
-Maybe I’m happy that there’s no chance of seeing your face anymore in these haunted hallways.
-Maybe I’m happy that we grew apart after you hurt me, killed me on the inside.
-Maybe I’m glad I don’t spend weekends at your house anymore, when you’d get mad if I didn’t want to stay up all night with you or get mad if I needed a light to sleep or get upset with me when your ex would call you while you never ignored him, never got over him, let his aggression transfer over to you.
-Maybe I’m glad that you don’t call me or text me repeatedly anymore, monitor my social media posts to see when I’m online and not responding to you.
+Maybe a small part of me is happy that this isn’t your locker anymore.
+Maybe I’m happy there’s no chance of seeing your face in these haunted hallways.
+Maybe I’m happy we grew apart after you hurt me, killed me on the inside.
+Maybe I’m glad I don’t spend weekends at your house anymore, with you getting mad if I didn’t want to stay up all night with you or if I needed a nightlight to sleep.
+Maybe I’m glad I no longer have to see you pick up the phone when your ex called; you never ignored him, never got over him.
+You let his aggression transfer to you.
+Maybe I’m glad you don’t call or text me repeatedly anymore, that you don’t monitor my social media posts to see when I’m online and not responding to you.

-Actually, I am glad.
+Actually, I am very glad.
 I am so glad that you hurt me and I left.
-I left your toxicity, your foulness, your cruelty and your utter lack of decency and respect for me.
-I left the person who knew that I was more afraid of the dark than of any other event in my life yet would purposely turn off lights to scare me.
-I left the person who spouted my secrets from those cursed lips, the secrets that you promised to keep yet turned around and told five people in one day.
-The person that forbid me from seeing and talking to my friends.
+I left your toxicity, your foulness, your cruelty, and your utter lack of decency and respect for me.
+I left the person who knew that I was more afraid of the dark than anything else, yet would purposely turn off the lights to scare me.
+I left the person who spouted my secrets from those cursed lips, secrets you promised to keep.
+The person who forbid me from seeing and talking to my friends.
 The one who spoke ill of my family and who would bully me mercilessly because I liked shows and movies and books that you didn’t.